aarhank/Automated-Attendance-System/README.md

 ### Features

-* The Dynamic Qr which is being used completly eliminates proxy attendances, The Qr changes every 5sec, hence the previous QR becomes invalid and can not be shared or circulated.
+* The Dynamic Qr which is being used completely eliminates proxy attendances.
+  The QR changes every 5 seconds; hence, the previous QR becomes invalid and cannot be shared or circulated.

-* It makes it easier to take attendance because the whole process takes less than 5mins to complete.
+* It makes it easier to take attendance because the whole process takes less than 5 minutes to complete.
-  The attendance is saved in the database and can be exported as csv for other uses, in general makes it hassle free for the professors.
+  The attendance is saved in the database and can be exported as a csv for other uses, which in general makes it hassle free for the professors.

-* The Mobile App provides all the current academic details of the student, and from which he can directly scan the qr code and mark himself present.
+* The Mobile App provides all the current academic details of the student, which he can directly scan the QR code and mark himself as present.

-* Extra Steps which are taken to prevent proxies is the fingerprint scanner (or the Face id in Apple devices) to know if the student is present in the class and have not given his cell phone to another student
+* Extra Steps which are taken to prevent proxies are the fingerprint scanner (or the Face id in Apple devices) to know if the student is present in the class and has not given his cell phone to another student

-* Manual Attendance option was added on the teachers end, suppose if any student has network issues or have forgotten his cell phone.
+* Manual Attendance option was added on the teachers end.
+  Imagine if any student has network issues or has forgotten his cell phone.

 ### Backend Design